atsign-foundation/docs.atsign.com/content_dev/docs/tutorials/at-dude/2_model.md

   }
   ...
 ```

-These methods will save the values received from the app and save it to an instance of the `DudeModel()` that will be sent to the @Platform.
+These methods will save the values received from the app and save it to an instance of the `DudeModel()` that will be sent to the atPlatform.

 #### Profile model